tungnv-hgl/EnglishVocab/replit.md

 - Implemented all three learning modes
 - Created bulk import functionality for CSV/JSON
 - Added progress tracking and dashboard stats
+- Integrated OpenAI text-to-speech for pronunciation support in all learning modes
+- Fixed TTS endpoint with proper ES6 imports
+- Added speaker icons to Flashcards, Quiz, and Spelling modes